RyanWhitcomb-VT/operationalizing_machine_learning/README.md

 ## Key Steps
 1. Authentication - User roles were established and verified for using Azure ML
-2. Auto ML Model - Registered the bank marketing data and trained a classification model on it
+2. Auto ML Model - Registered the bank marketing data and trained a classification model on it First the data was uploaded as a dataset for easy consumption within AutoML.
 ![dataset_verification](images/dataset_verification.png)

+Then it was able to run a classification approach on the registered data.
 ![automl_success](images/automl_success.png)
-3. Deploy Best Model - Auto ML selected the best model, which was then deployed in Azure ML
+3. Deploy Best Model - Auto ML selected the best model, which was then deployed in Azure ML Once the automl was run, you can extract the best model run.
 ![top_model](images/top_model.png)
+Then the model was deployed for consumption by other applications.
+However, application insights is being depreciated, and the ability to turn that on in V2 Azure is not possible anymore.
+As a workaround, the Azure portal provides many direct ways to monitor the model performance and traffic over time.
+Additionally, the logs can be retrieved as well.
 ![service_status_and_update](images/service_status_and_update.png)
-4. Enable Logging - Funcationality was enabled to check the model status and performance
+4. Enable Logging - Funcationality was enabled to check the model status and performance Jabber funcationality was not working in the V2 workspace.
+The Azure portal allows other alternatives to going outside of the Azure ecosystem for monitoring and documentation.
 ![app_insight_jabber](images/app_insight_jabber.png)
-5. Consome Model End Points - Data was fed to the model to check functionality
+5. Consome Model End Points - Data was fed to the model to check functionality The model endpoints were tested for proper funcionality.
+This can also be done manually through the UI.
 ![endpoint_python_verification](images/endpoint_python_verification.png)
-6. Create and Publish a Pipeline - A reusable code-driven approach to establishing an endpoint
+6. Create and Publish a Pipeline - A reusable code-driven approach to establishing an endpoint A pipeline can repeat all the above steps using repeatable and savable code.
 ![completed_pipeline](images/completed_pipeline.png)
+The pipeline can register data.
 ![pipeline_dataset](images/pipeline_dataset.png)
+The pipeline can create endpoints for models.
 ![pipeline_overview](images/pipeline_overview.png)
+Lastly, there is meta information about the pipeline performance itself, which is useful in a production setting.
 ![pipeline_run_details](images/pipeline_run_details.png)

 ## Screen Recording